edumentab/rakudo-and-nqp-internals-course/src/slides-day1.md

   us to be able to write the built-in classes, roles and routines in Perl 6

-Thus, while some of Rakudo is accessible if you know Perl 6, knowing NQP - both as a langauge and as a compiler toolchain - is the gateway to working with most of the rest of Rakudo.
+Thus, while some of Rakudo is accessible if you know Perl 6, knowing NQP - both as a language and as a compiler toolchain - is the gateway to working with most of the rest of Rakudo.

 # The NQP language